RazvanAnti/Proiect-Final-Jira/README.md

 Bug-urile generate in urma executarii testelor: [Bugs](https://github.com/RazvanAnti/Proiect-Final-Jira/blob/main/Bugs.pdf)

-Bug-uri:
-Search box does not return the products that was searched it return an Error
+* Search box does not return the products that was searched it return an Error

-Contact emergency can be added with an incorect type of mobile phone number
+* Contact emergency can be added with an incorect type of mobile phone number

-The sub-categories for the parent category are not displayed when the mouse is dragged over it
+* The sub-categories for the parent category are not displayed when the mouse is dragged over it

-The parent category page did not oppens when is clicked
+* The parent category page did not oppens when is clicked

-Clicking on the second banner from the Slideshow did not oppend the product`s page, did not open any page
+* Clicking on the second banner from the Slideshow did not oppend the product`s page, did not open any page

-Clicking on the second banner from the Slideshow did not oppend the product`s page, did not open any page
+* Clicking on the second banner from the Slideshow did not oppend the product`s page, did not open any page

 # 12 Test Completion